pulb/mailnag/README.md

 which makes Mailnag aware of email accounts specified in GNOME Online Accounts.

 ### Troubleshooting
-If Mailnag doesn't work properly for you, either examine the system log for errors (`journalctl -b _COMM=mailnag`)
+If Mailnag doesn't work properly for you, either examine the system log for errors (`journalctl -b _COMM=mailnagd`)
-or run `mailnag` in a terminal and observe the output.
+or run `mailnagd` in a terminal and observe the output.